OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Discussion

 \subsection{Image labeling and captioning}

 Detected buildings across seven global cities, introduced in Section~\ref{sc_dataset}, are subsequently processed by the fine‐tuned VLM to generate objective attributes and captions.
 Overall, data for half a million buildings are enriched using 1.2 million images, each linked to its geographical location.
 For buildings with multiple observations, the most frequently assigned categories are retained.
 Figure~\ref{fig_map} compares the availability of building properties before and after enrichment in Washington, D.C.
-The proposed approach effectively enhances building‐level information, particularly for surface material and building age, wherever street‐level imagery is available.
-Additionally, Table~\ref{tb_global_data} presents the distribution of class labels for each attribute across the 1.2 million‐building dataset.
+The proposed approach effectively enhances building‐level information, particularly for surface material and building age.
+The supplementary material presents the distribution of class labels for each attribute across the 1.2 million‐building dataset.

 Beyond the predefined labels, our dataset includes text annotations for each building image, providing a richer source of information for categorizing architectural features.
 These captions capture intricate details beyond standard classifications, including facade styles, structural elements, and mixed-use characteristics, offering a more nuanced understanding of urban form.
 By extracting key descriptors, Figure~\ref{fig_map_text} showcases examples of mixed-use buildings and diverse facade styles identified in Washington, D.C., and San Francisco.
 This methodology introduces additional dimensionalities for architectural feature analysis, allowing for more detailed characterizations of urban landscapes.
 Moreover, it facilitates fine-grained comparisons across cities, helping to reveal and interpret regional architectural trends and stylistic variations.